D04: The Role of a Lietime

 BARGIE: Not Bargie.

 DERF: That's too close.
-You can't have the truth be right after the lie part.
+You can't… you can’t have the truth be right after the lie part.
 You have to just fully lie.
-No truth.
-No truth at all.
+No truth. [pause] No truth at all.
 Ready?
 Ready?
 What's your name?

 BARGIE: Barzy.